ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/_index.md

 learning_objectives:
    - Gain familiarity with OpenCV.
-   - Be able to create the project and add OpenCV support.
+   - Create and configure a project to add OpenCV support.
-   - Acquire images from the camera.
+   - Process camera images using OpenCV.

 prerequisites:
     - No prior knowledge is required